pierremurchan/PreservedSiteCV/README.md

 ---

-## Modifications
+## Forked Modifications

 1. Added CLI functionality.
-2. Added script `extract_folds.py` to generate PyTorh PT files from the folds.
+2. Added script `extract_folds.py` to generate PyTorch PT files from the folds.

 To run from commmand line with `KIF23.csv`: